AeroLeads people directory · profile

 What skills is Brianna A. Baker, M.Phil known for?

-Brianna A. Baker, M.Phil has skills like Leadership, Public Speaking, Customer Service, Social Media, Research, Project Management, Marketing, Inventory Management, Microsoft Office, Management, Microsoft Word, Powerpoint.
+Brianna A. Baker, M.Phil is listed with skills including Leadership, Public Speaking, Customer Service, Social Media, Research, Project Management, Marketing, and Inventory Management.